wildlife habitat destruction

 Human Development Causing Wildlife Habitat Destruction

 As the world’s population grows, more areas previously part of the ecosystem for a variety of species are taken away or threatened.
 One example of this can be seen in the recently discovered and endangered Tapanuli orangutan.
 The species lives in a province of North Sumatra of about 1,420 square kilometers and has only around 800 members in its population.
-The orangutans are confined to the Batang Toru Ecosystem, and conservationists are working on adding 8,077 hectares to the conservation part of the forest to further protect this species.
-Of course, North Sumatra is far from the only place where human development threatens local flora, fauna and wildlife.
-There needs to be a delicate balance for any ecosystem to function properly, and removing trees or building energy plants threatens that natural harmony.
-One thing that will help reduce wildlife habitat destruction is construction companies using sustainable practices and reducing pollution.

 Climate Change Concerns

-Whether you think climate change is occurring rapidly or you believe it’s a slow march, there is little denying that nature is being impacted.
-Some scientists point to recent threats such as fires, deforestation, flooding and big storms.
 The oceans may become more acidic, which affects zooplankton in particular.
 This, in turn, creates changes in the entire ocean food structure.
-Although it’s impossible to completely negate the changes industrialization has brought to the world, individuals adopting greener practices and demanding the companies they do business with follow suit helps slow climate change.
+Although it’s impossible to completely negate the changes industrialization has brought to the world, individuals can make a difference.
+Those who adopt greener practices and demand that the companies they do business with follow suit help slow climate change.

 Lack of Education on Extinction

-Perhaps one of the biggest threats to species on planet Earth is the lack of understanding about how many species are at risk.
-It isn’t always big issues such as deforestation that cause animals to disappear, although that does have a huge impact.
-Sometimes it is local practices, such as building a new dam or the methods hunters use to trap.
 Recently, eight island bird species have either died out or are at high risk of doing so.
 In Brazil, Spix’s Macaw has been named extinct.
 While the biggest culprit is habitat loss, there is also degradation of the area from unsustainable agriculture.
-Better educating builders on ways to develop sustainably and not negatively impact natural habitats is a first step toward changing the tide.
+Builders need better education on ways to develop sustainably and not negatively impact natural habitats.
+This is the first step toward changing the tide.
 For example, knowing what types of species can survive in a city environment and which ones can’t helps with relocation and city planning efforts.

 Fires Threatening Wildlife